 Location of the camshaft position sensor

-3. Remove the O-ring and shims.
+3. Remove the sealing ring and adjusting shims.

 Installation